 01 Getting Started

-We will look at the options to debug your project using the debug options in Titan as well as the browser inspecting tools.
+We will examine the options for debugging your project using Titan's debug options and the browser inspecting tools.

 In this lesson, we have a project with the following elements: